 Using large anonymised clinical datasets which have been collected systematically across England and Wales, we will be able to assess hip fracture services, including how care is delivered in emergency departments, on wards, in operating theatres, and during rehabilitation.
 Statistical analyses will identify which organisational factors explain variation in patient outcomes after hip fractures (e.g. death, length of hospital stay, hospital readmissions, osteoporosis treatment) and identify hospital care pathways that are associated with high-quality consistent patient outcomes.
 Cost analyses will calculate the costs from hip fractures which are attributable to different organisational factors.
 Interviews with staff from hospitals providing different levels of fracture care will identify barriers and facilitators to optimal care delivery.
 With our system-wide understanding of hip fracture care we will develop an Implementation Toolkit in partnership with key national stakeholders, particularly the Royal Osteoporosis Society, to overcome organisational barriers when implementing sustainable high-quality fracture services for patients.
 We will make this Toolkit freely available to hospital managers, clinical leads and those who organise healthcare services.

-External Collaborators: Mr Tim Chesser, Mr Xavier Griffin, Dr M. Kassim Javaid, Ms Jill Griffin, Ms Lauren Wiggins, Dr Antony Johansen
+External Collaborators: Mr Tim Chesser, Mr Xavier Griffin, Dr M. Kassim Javaid, Mrs Jill Griffin, Dr Antony Johansen

 Funder: Versus Arthritis (£396,264)